internet4000/find/readme.md

 +sheet
 +draw hello world
 ```

+> Type any of these in the find search input, or in your browser URL bar (when Find is one of your browser search engine).

 Write the queries above in a Find input to see the result.
 Read the rest of this document to epxlore more.